There are a few reasons in which your Replenishment inventory totals may look different than what your total received/sold in Seller Central shows.

-- Declining or Deleting Shipments - If you decline a shipment in InventoryLab and do not later send that inventory in through Seller Central, those inventory quantities are not deleted from your replenishments.
+- Declining or Deleting Shipments - If you declined a shipment in InventoryLab prior to July 2019, and did not later send that inventory in through Seller Central, those inventory quantities were not deleted from your replenishments.
 The same happens if you delete a shipment in Amazon and never recreate and send in that shipment.

-*UPDATE - as of July 2019, when you choose 'Decline All' in the Private Workflow, you will be given the option to remove these items from your replenishments.
+Currently, when you choose 'Decline All' in the Private Workflow, these items are automatically removed from your replenishments.